What can CBT do?

 How much does it cost?

 An initial pre-booked telephone consultation is free, just call or text to arrange one.
-I offer a discretionary rate to private individuals, who do not have health insurance, of £60 per session, payment in advance.
+I offer a discretionary rate to private individuals, who do not have health insurance, of £60 per session.
 Please bring cash to the beginning of the session as I do not have the ability to take card or cheque.